Odubolaoluwatimilehin/Data-Upload-Script/README.md

-# Data-Upload-Script
+# Data Upload Script
-A Script to Uploa or Delete data in MongoDB Using CommandLine Interface
+A Script to Upload or Delete data in MongoDB Using CommandLine Interface

-###
-Connect the script to your database
+#### Connect the script to your database

 Replace the model in the require file appropriately.